Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Related Work

 \subsection{Fluid Simulation and Manipulation}

 This work is also related to recent advancements in robotic manipulation involving fluids, as well as the development of fluid simulation environments for robot learning \cite{ma2018fluid,babaians2022pournet,xian2022fluidlab}.
 In \cite{ma2018fluid}, the Navier–Stokes equation is used for simulating 2D fluid flow, and an RL model is trained to learn to manipulate a rigid object using a water jet.
 Babaians \textit{et al.\ }used PBF for simulating fluids \cite{babaians2022pournet}, which is used to train a robot to pour a glass of liquid.
 Authors of \cite{xian2022fluidlab} considered a number of fluid manipulation tasks, such as fluid mixing and drawing latte art.
-Most of these studies focus on daily tasks such as pouring and beverage mixing, which is substantially different from surgical irrigation or suction in terms of task dynamics.
+Most of these studies focus on daily tasks such as pouring and beverage mixing, which is different from surgical irrigation or suction in terms of manipulation contact.
+For instance, daily tasks rarely involve fluid suction that requires the simulation of a suction force.